 WV methamphetamine addiction is the most serious problem plaguing residents.
 Limited runs of domestic product are cooked up in clandestine laboratories for regional distribution and consumption.
 Though domestic product tends to be higher in potency and purity, the majority of West Virginia’s methamphetamine supply originates in Mexico and is shipped in through New York, Philadelphia, Chicago, Florida, and Texas.
 The remote locations of the scattered domestic labs have made it difficult for law enforcement officials to shut them down.

 West Virginia has witnessed a steadily increasing prescription drug abuse problem since the mid-90s.
-The most popular illegal prescriptions in the state include Oxycontin, Xanax, diazepam, Lortab, hydrocodone, and methadone.
-Dishonest physicians, unregulated Internet sales, personal and pharmacy theft, and improper use of a legitimate supply are the leading causes of WV prescription drug addiction.
+The most popular illegal prescriptions in the state include OxyContin, Xanax, diazepam, Lortab, hydrocodone, and methadone.
+Dishonest physicians, unregulated Internet sales, personal and pharmacy theft, and improper use of a legitimate supply are the leading causes of prescription drug addiction.
 Pain management centers and illegally diverted supplies from Mexico are also large contributors.
 Oxycontin continues to be the most popular illegal prescription in West Virginia.

 Methamphetamine is the biggest illegal drug problem facing West Virginia.
 Cocaine dominates the inner cities, and is poised to expand its reach.
 Law enforcement officials have a great deal of difficulty arresting the state’s methamphetamine epidemic, and now have the daunting task of cracking down on illegal prescription abuse.
-WV drug and alcohol rehab efforts must be revamped in an effort to keep residents clean and healthy.
+Drug and alcohol rehab efforts must be revitalized in an effort to keep residents clean and healthy.
 Enforcement and prosecution of distributors and treatment for victims are the most viable solutions to the problem.